sobolevn/heisenbug-2019/README.md

 ⠼ 20/20  🎉 15  ⏰ 0  🤔 0  🙁 5
 ```

-You can see that we even use property-based tests here: https://github.com/sobolevn/heisenbug-2019/blob/master/tests/test_algorithm.py
+You can see that we even use property-based tests [here](https://github.com/sobolevn/heisenbug-2019/blob/master/tests/test_algorithm.py).

 But it still does not save us from false-positives of mutation testing.